fmu2/fmu2.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a Senior Deep Learning Algorithms Engineer at [NVIDIA](https://www.nvidia.com/en-us/).
-I graduated with a PhD in [Computer Sciences](https://www.cs.wisc.edu/) from the [University of Wisconsin-Madison](https://www.wisc.edu/) (advisor: Prof. [Yin Li](https://www.biostat.wisc.edu/~yli/)) in December 2023.
-Previously, I received Master's degrees in Computer Sciences and Pharmaceutical Sciences from UW-Madison, and a Bachelor's degree in Biology from [Zhejiang University](https://www.zju.edu.cn/english/).
+I research **multimodal intelligence** and advance **Generative AI** across data, modeling, and systems optimization.

-I am broadly interested in **computer vision** and **machine learning**.
-I have worked on computational imaging, 3D vision, image generation and manipulation, video understanding, and foundations of deep learning.
-These days, I combine (Multimodal) Foundation Models to enable (1) visual inference by re-creating the inputs (*analysis by synthesis*), and (2) content generation and manipulation through visual understanding (*synthesis by analysis*).
+I am currently an AI Research Scientist at Meta Superintelligence Labs, building world-class video generation and editing models.
+Previously, I was a Senior Deep Learning Algorithms Engineer at NVIDIA, where I worked on inference optimization of multimodal LLMs.
+I graduated with a PhD in [Computer Sciences](https://www.cs.wisc.edu/) from the University of Wisconsin-Madison, advised by Prof. [Yin Li](https://www.biostat.wisc.edu/~yli/).
+Before that, I received my Master's degrees in Computer Sciences and Pharmaceutical Sciences from UW-Madison, and a Bachelor's degree in Biology from Zhejiang University.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.